Becky-Sammy/Awesome-chocolate-portfolio-project/README.md

 ## Project overview

-This data analysis project aims to provide insights into the sales performance pf Awesome Chocolate Company.
-By analyzing various aspect of sales data
+This data analysis project aims to provide insights into the sales performance of Awesome Chocolate Company.
+By analyzing various aspect of sales data.